WebAssembly/design/FAQ.md

 such as
 [binaryen.js](https://github.com/WebAssembly/binaryen/blob/master/test/binaryen.js/test.js).

-However, a WebAssembly polyfill is still an interesting idea and should in principle be possible.
+However, a WebAssembly polyfill is still an interesting idea and should be possible in principle.

 ## Is WebAssembly only for C/C++ programmers?